-- Girijatmaj Temple, Lenyadri: This temple is the sixth in the list of Ashtavinayak Temples.
-Goddess Parvathi is believed to have performed penance at this place to have a child.
+Girijatmaj Temple, Lenyadri: Goddess Parvathi performed penance at this place to have a child.
 Her prayers were answered when Lord Ganesh was born.
 The temple gets its name from the words Girija (Parvathi) and Atmaj (son).
-The Girijatmaj Temple is in Lenyadri, 87 km from the Vighneswar Vinayak
+It is in Lenyadri, 87 km from the Vighneswar Vinayak

-- Siddhi Vinayak Temple, Siddhatek: This temple is the second in the list of Ashtavinayak Temples.
-Lord Vishnu is believed to have appeased Lord Ganesh at this place before slaying the demons Madhu and Kaitabh.
-Lord Siddhi Vinayak is considered to be the only idol with the trunk pointing towards the right.
-The Siddhi Vinayak Temple is in Siddhatek, 160km from the Girijatmaj Temple.
+Siddhi Vinayak Temple, Siddhatek: Lord Vishnu appeased Lord Ganesh at this place before slaying the demons Madhu and Kaitabh.
+Lord Siddhi Vinayak is the only idol with the trunk pointing towards the right.
+It is in Siddhatek, 160km from the Girijatmaj Temple.

-- Ballaleshwar Temple, Pali: This temple is the third in the list of Ashtavinayak Temples.
-As the name suggests this temple is named after Lord Ganesh’s devotee Ballal.
+Ballaleshwar Temple, Pali: This temple is named after Lord Ganesh’s devotee Ballal.
 This is the only Ganesh Temple named after a devotee.
-The Ballaleshwar Temple is in Pali, 180 km from the Girijatmaj Temple.
+It is in Pali, 180 km from the Girijatmaj Temple.

-- Varad Vinayak Temple, Mahad: This temple is the fourth in the list of Ashtavinayak Temples.
-Lord Ganesh is referred to as Varadha Vinayak, the Lord who grants boons and wishes.
-The Varadha Vinayak Temple is in Mahad, 146 km from the Girijatmaj
+Varad Vinayak Temple, Mahad: Lord Ganesh is Varadha Vinayak, the Lord who grants boons and wishes.
+It is in Mahad, 146 km from the Girijatmaj

-- Chintamani Temple, Theur: This temple is the fifth in the list of Ashtavinayak temples.
-Lord Ganesh is believed to have retrieved the invaluable jewel – Chintamani from a greedy demon and given it back to sage Kapila.
-The sage rewarded Lord Ganesh by placing around Lord Ganesh’s neck and hence was known as Chintamani Vinayak.
-The Chintamani Temple is located at Theur, 110 km from the Girijatmaj Temple.
+Chintamani Temple, Theur: Lord Ganesh retrieved the invaluable jewel – Chintamani from a greedy demon and gave it back to sage Kapila.
+The sage rewarded Lord Ganesh by placing it around Lord Ganesh’s neck.
+As a result, he was as Chintamani Vinayak.
+It is in Theur, 110 km from the Girijatmaj Temple.

-- Vighneshwar Vinayak Temple, Ozar: This temple is the seventh in the list of Ashtavinayak Temples.
-Vighnasur, the demon was sent by Lord Indra to disturb King Abhinandan’s prayer.
+Vighneshwar Vinayak Temple, Ozar: Lord Indra sent Vighnasur to disturb King Abhinandan’s prayer.
 The troubled devotees turned to Lord Ganesh who defeated the demon at this place.
-The Vighneswar Vinayak Temple is located at Ozar, 87 km from the Girijatmaj
+It is in Ozar, 87 km from the Girijatmaj

-- Shree Khandoba Temple- Khandoba, otherwise called Khanderao, Khanderaya, Malhari Martand and Mallu Khan is a local Hindu God who is worshiped as Martanda Bhairava, a form of Shiva, primarily in the Indian Deccan Plateau.
-The Lord is depicted either as a Lingam or as a picture riding a bull.
+Shree Khandoba Temple- Khandoba, otherwise called Khanderao, Khanderaya, Malhari Martand and Mallu Khan is a local Hindu God.
+People worship him as Martanda Bhairava, a form of Shiva, primarily in the Indian Deccan Plateau.
+They depict the Lord either as a Lingam or as a picture riding a bull.
 The preeminent focal point of Khandoba love is Jejuri in Maharashtra.
-The legends of Khandoba found in the text Malhari Mahatmya furthermore described in folk songs, revolve around his triumph over evil spirits Mani-malla and his marriages.

-- Rokdoba Hanuman Temple- This is a temple dedicated to Lord Hanuman and is a symbol of strength and dedication towards one’s Lord.
-People come here to seek blessings and offer prayers.
-Besides, there is also another temple built nearby the Hanuman temple.
+Rokdoba Hanuman Temple- This is a temple dedicated to Lord Hanuman and is a symbol of strength and dedication towards one’s Lord.
+Besides, there is also another temple nearby the Hanuman temple.
 This is devoted to Lord Ram, who was the Guru of Hanuman.

-- Baleshwar Mandir- This famous temple was built by the rulers of the Chand dynasty.
+Baleshwar Mandir- Rulers of Chand dynasty built this famous temple.
 It is a beautiful specimen of stone carving and architecture.
-It is dedicated to Lord Shiva who is also called as Baleshwar.
-There are two different sanctuaries in the compound of Baleshwar, one committed to Ratneshwar and other to Champawati Durga.
-One can also find a fresh water resource situated close to the temple premises.
+Devotees worship Lord Shiva as Baleshwar.
+There are two different sanctuaries in the compound of Baleshwar.
+One for Ratneshwar and the other for Champawati Durga.

-- Janubai Mandir- It is a sacred destination for tourists visiting Pune in Maharashtra.
+Janubai Mandir- It is a sacred destination for tourists visiting Pune in Maharashtra.
 Being located among the beautiful valleys, it presents for a wonderful sight.
-The Goddess of Jejuri is worshiped with intense dedication by the locals.
-There are a large number of pilgrims who visits this pious shrine on a daily basis.
+Locals worship the Goddess of Jejuri with intense dedication.

-- Om Shree Datt Mandir- The deity of this temple involves the trinity of Lord Brahma, Vishnu, and Shiva.
-They are collectively called as Trimurti by the devotees.
-The term ‘Dattatreya’ can be split into two parts, namely, ‘Datta’ meaning given and ‘Atreya’ pointing towards the sage Atri, his physical father.
-It is said that around 100 years ago, one pious lady in the Pune city Late Smt.
-Laxmibai Dagdu Halwai had installed a Datta Temple as per the advice of her Guru viz.
+Om Shree Datt Mandir- The deity of this temple involves the trinity of Lord Brahma, Vishnu, and Shiva collectively called as Trimurti by the devotees.
+The term ‘Dattatreya’ has two parts.
+‘Datta’ meaning given and ‘Atreya’ pointing towards the sage Atri, his physical father.
+Around 100 years ago, Late Smt.
+Laxmibai Dagdu Halwai installed a Datta Temple as per the advice of her Guru viz.
 Shri Madhavnath of Indore, who was a great devotee of Lord Gurudatta.